tgfrerer/island/plan.md

 * Create a templating script to generate class scaffold so you don't have to type that much boilerplate.

+* structure framework so that you may have multiple test applications using it

 ----------------------------------------------------------------------

 # Applications